 Sask Polytech offers a one-year certificate and provides the in-school portion of Motor Vehicle Body Repairer (Metal and Paint) apprenticeship training for the Auto Body Technician programs.
 Motor Vehicle Body Repairer apprentices are registered with the Saskatchewan Apprenticeship and Trade Certification Commission (SATCC), which oversees the province’s apprenticeship training and certification system.
 Saskatchewan Polytechnic is the SATCC’s primary apprenticeship training provider.
 The programs provide students with a solid foundation in the knowledge and skills required to work in motor vehicle body repair and refinishing.

 About I-CAR Canada: I-CAR Canada is a collision repair skills training and recognition program run by the Automotive Industries Association of Canada.
 I-CAR recognition is a requirement for most OE and public collision repair programs.

-About Saskatchewan Polytechnic: Saskatchewan Polytechnic serves students through applied learning opportunities at campuses in Moose Jaw, Prince Albert, Regina and Saskatoon, and through extensive distance education opportunities.
+About Saskatchewan Polytechnic: Saskatchewan Polytechnic serves students through applied learning opportunities on Treaty 4 and Treaty 6 Territories and the homeland of the Métis.
+Learning takes place at campuses in Moose Jaw, Prince Albert, Regina and Saskatoon and through extensive distance education opportunities.
 Programs serve every economic and public service sector.
-As a polytechnic, the organization provides the depth of learning appropriate to employer and student needs, including certificate, diploma and degree programs, and apprenticeship training.
+As a polytechnic, the organization provides the depth of learning appropriate to employer and student need, including certificate, diploma and degree programs, and apprenticeship training.
 Saskatchewan Polytechnic engages in applied research, drawing on faculty expertise to support innovation by employers, and providing students the opportunity to develop critical thinking skills.